Rake-Randle/IT-Work/README.md

 > - Unsupervised Learning: Explains unsupervised learning, where the algorithm learns patterns from unlabeled data.
 > - Explanation of K-Means: Describes K-Means' objective to create compact clusters of data points by iteratively refining centroids.
 > - Step-by-Step: Outlines the K-Means process, including choosing the number of clusters, initializing centroids, assigning data points, updating centroids, and repeating for convergence.
-> - Libraries: Imports necessary libraries like NumPy, Pandas, Matplotlib, and Scikit-Learn.
+> - Libraries: Imports necessary libraries like NumPy, Pandas, matplotlib, and Scikit-Learn.
 > - Data Setup: Loads the Iris dataset, scales features, and prepares data for clustering.
 > - Model Building: Applies K-Means clustering with three clusters to the dataset.
 > - Plotting the Model Outputs: Displays scatter plots of data points with both ground truth and K-Means classifications.